icidasset/diffuse/README.md

 # Ongaku Ryoho

-A music player which connects to your cloud storage.
+A music player which connects to your cloud/distributed storage.

 ![](http://icidasset-public.s3.amazonaws.com/Screen%20Shot%202017-06-12%20at%207.33.13%20PM.png)